Use Code

 What should I eat?
 All of us have asked ourselves this question, sometimes a few times a day while standing in front of an open refrigerator or, possibly worse, while at the cash register at a fast-casual restaurant without a decisive response.

-The best science-supported answer to this question: A low-glycemic meal.
+The best science-supported answer to this question: a low-glycemic meal.

 {{mid-cta}}